Elinor Poole-Dayan

 prof_pic.jpg

-I just completed my Master’s at the MIT Center for Constructive Communication at the Media Lab supervised by Deb Roy.
-I did my Bachelor’s in Honours Math and Computer Science at McGill University in Montreal, Canada and did research with Siva Reddy at Mila Quebec.
+I’m currently a predoctoral researcher working with Michiel Bakker at MIT.
+I completed my Master’s at the MIT Center for Constructive Communication at the Media Lab supervised by Deb Roy.
+I did my Bachelor’s in Honours Math and Computer Science at McGill University in Montreal, Canada and did research with Siva Reddy at Mila - Quebec AI Institute.

 I’m passionate about equitable, pluralistic, safe AI for the benefit of all.
-My research interests include evaluation of LLMs for fairness and safety, pluralistic alignment, and developing equitable human-centered AI.
+My research interests include fairness & societal impacts of LLMs, pluralistic alignment, and developing equitable human-centered AI.

 My background is in mathematics, computer science, and natural language processing (NLP) with a focus on addressing harmful biases in language models.
 I also have experience in vision-and-language models such as Stable Diffusion.
 Beyond my academic pursuits, I am enthusiastic about linguistics, playing ultimate frisbee, and nurturing a growing collection of house plants.